AI Spreadsheet & CSV Analysis

 A weekly ad-spend or campaign dump needs a fast sanity check for anomalies

-An automatic outlier pass that surfaces the spike, the stalled region or the row that shouldn't exist — the 40 minutes of squinting, compressed.
+An automatic outlier pass that surfaces the spike, the stalled region or the row that shouldn't exist — a manual scan compressed into a focused first read.

 Students & researchers